 1. Leaving the lights on in empty rooms

 This is one of the most common energy-wasting habits and, luckily, one that's easy to fix.
 By simply turning off lights when you leave a room, you'll save energy and help your bulbs last longer.
 To save even more, install energy-efficient LEDs.
-They use 75% less energy than conventional incandescent bulbs and last a lot longer.
+They use at least 75% less energy than conventional incandescent bulbs and last a lot longer.